QuantEcon/python-lecture-sandpit.myst/lectures/prob_matrix.md

 # Elementary Probability with Matrices

-This lecture uses matrix algebra to describe some basic ideas about probability theory.
+This lecture uses matrix algebra to illustrate some basic ideas about probability theory.

 After giving more or less informal definitions of the underlying objects, we'll use matrices and vectors to describe probability distributions.

+Concepts that we'll be using matrix algebra to illustrate include

+ - a joint probability distribution
+ - marginal distributions associated with a given joint distribution
+ - conditional probability distributions
+ - statistical independence of two random variables
+ - joint distributions associated with a prescribed set of marginal distributions
+     - couplings
+     - copulas
+ - the probability distribution of a sum of two independent random variables as a convolution of two marginal distributions
+ - parameters that define a probability distribution
+ - sufficient statistics as data summaries